 AUSTIN, Texas (AP) -- Lady Gaga kicked off 24 hours in the spotlight at South By Southwest in typically memorable fashion.

-The 27-year-old pop provocateur began her appearance at Stubb's BBQ on Thursday night during the annual music festival and conference by appearing to be roasted on a spit like a gutted pig as her dancers basted her with barbecue brushes -- and then things got really weird.
+The pop provocateur began her appearance at Stubb's BBQ on Thursday night during the annual music festival and conference by roasting herself on a spit like a gutted pig as her dancers basted her with barbecue brushes -- and then things got really weird.

-Part S&M sex club homage, part affirmational session, the show included moments meant to provoke and others meant to inspire.
+Part S&M sex club homage, part affirmational session, the show sponsored by Doritos to benefit her Born This Way Foundation included moments meant to provoke and others meant to inspire.

 Gaga began the evening by taping a segment on "Jimmy Kimmel Live" in which she wore a puffy white dress complete with a huge hat that mostly obscured her face.
-By the time she hit Stubb's a little after 10, she'd stripped down to a black bikini on an unusually chilly night at the outdoor venue.
-She was to finish her moment at SXSW when she was set to give the conference's keynote speech Friday.
+By the time she hit Stubb's a little after 10, she'd stripped down to a black bikini on an unusually chilly night at the outdoor venue and wore long blonde dreadlock extensions.
+She'll finish her moment at SXSW on Friday morning when she's set to give the conference's keynote speech.

 The pair then climbed aboard a mechanical bull-like pig equipped with a ball gag and a keyboard.
 Gaga straddled Brown atop the pig and played the keys as they bucked in circles.
 Brown then painted Gaga with a black liquid that stained the singer's skin throughout the performance.